 - Email can feel impersonal.
 It can be difficult to gauge tone.

 - Technology failures can result in lost messages.
 If your email client is cloud-based, this is unlikely.
-But organizations that host their own email for security are at risk of losing information and data if a server fails, for example.
+However, organizations that host their email for security risk losing information and data if a server fails, for example.

 Use email when:

-- You need to include someone from outside your organization on the message.
+- You need to include someone from outside your organization in the message.

-- You're sharing something important and want to make sure it doesn't get lost in the shuffle amid other messages.
+- You're sharing something important and want to ensure it doesn't get lost amid other messages.

 Email is a powerful tool in its own right, but it's not the most feature-rich communication tool out there.
 That's why Superhuman exists: to make email as powerful and impactful as possible.